 After the remover has softened the film, scrape off with a putty knife.
 Ornate areas should be cleaned with a pointed tool.
 Be careful not to scratch or mar the wood.
 Repeat steps as necessary.

 Oak, mahogany, walnut woods have pores that act as reservoirs.
 Clean these out using extra fine steel wool saturated with solvent.
+Do Not use steel wool if application requires a waterborne product.
+Instead, use a ultra fine grained sand paper.

 4. The Final Step